 About Me

 I received my BA (2019) and MA (2021) in Political Science from Waseda University, Japan.
-Outside of academic work, I enjoy playing the violin and cheering for Cardinals.
+Outside of academic work, I enjoy playing the violin and cheering for the Cardinals.